A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 For specific advice on how to choose a vacation rental PMS, check out our recent post.

-You’ll see a lot of tools advertising as channel managers.
-However, for our money, there are only two pure vacation rental channel managers on the market that we’d recommend.
+The truth is, many tools advertise as channel managers.
+However, for our money, there are only two pure vacation rental channel managers on the market that we recommend.

 Let’s take a look at them.